3lvia/designsystem/packages/components/components/elvis-dropdown/README.md

 - isDisabled (boolean) - Set dropdown to a disabled state.
 - isError (boolean) - Set the dropdown to have a 2px red border style to indicate an error.
 - isMulti (boolean) - Set the dropdown to accept multiple values.
+- valueOnChange (function) - Gets called every time an option(s) is selected and return array of objects.

 ## REACT COMPONENT